Prag8855/aab/content/glossary/Einbauküche.md

 In Germany, apartments do not always come with a furnished kitchen.
 The kitchen will be completely empty.
 You must install your own kitchen counter and sink.

 *Einbauküche* or *EBK* means that the apartment comes with a furnished kitchen.
+This usually includes a countertop, a sink, and a stove.
+It might include a fridge and a dishwasher.